 Frequently Asked Questions

 If you are a current University Division student looking for career exploration guidance and experiential learning opportunities, come see us at the CDC.

-If you are not a student in University Division, you may see us during drop-in hours on Friday from 11am-3pm.
+If you are not a student in University Division, you may see us during drop-in hours Monday-Friday from 12pm-2pm.
 Or, you can visit your career coach in your school.
 The contact information for all other career centers is here.